spotify/heroic/docs/content/_docs/config.md

 # Dynamically sniff new nodes.
 sniff: <bool> default = false

-# How often to sniffpoll for new nodes when `sniff` is enabled.
+# How often to poll for new nodes when `sniff` is enabled.
 nodeSamplerInterval: <duration> default = 30s
 ```